okta/workflows-templates/workflows/new_user_registration/readme.md

 2. Select flow: "[O365] Send Email HTML".
     1. Select Connection for "Office 365 Mail" card if it was not selected automatically.
 3. Select flow: “[child] process USA customer”
     1. Make sure a connection is selected for the instance of the “HTTP | Raw Request” card.
-This card is used to link to the external preference management system.
+This card is used to link to a mock external preference management system.
 4. Select flow: “[child] process CANADA customer”
     1. Make sure a connection is selected for the instance of the “HTTP | Raw Request” card.
-This card is used to link to the external preference management system.
+This card is used to link to a mock external preference management system.
 5. Select flow: "[child] Add User to Okta GroupName".
     1. Make sure a connection is selected for the instances of the “Okta” cards.If it was not selected automatically, select the necessary connection manually.
 6. Ensure all these flows are turned on: